chikaosx/aws-bootcamp-cruddur-2023/journal/week0.md

 Create an Access key: Finally, I created an Access key for the user by navigating to the "Security credentials" tab of the user's details page in the IAM console and clicking "Create access key."
 This Access key can be used to programmatically access AWS services and resources.

 # AWS CLI
+Here are the steps you have taken in using AWS CloudShell, configuring auto-prompt, checking your identity, and installing AWS CLI into Gitpod:

-AWS cloudshell is a browser based shell that gives user command-line access to AWS resources CLI is not available in every region, if it is not showing in top left corner of the dashboard change your region
+Use AWS CloudShell: You started by using AWS CloudShell, which is a browser-based shell that gives you command-line access to AWS resources.

+Check CLI availability: You noted that the CLI may not be available in every region, so you checked to see if it was available in your current region.

+Configure Auto Prompt: You configured Auto Prompt using the "aws --cli-auto-prompt" command.
+This will help you write CLI commands more quickly by automatically prompting you for the required input.

-I congfigured Auto Prompt using "aws --cli-auto-prompt"  command; Auto-prompt helps us to write CLI very quickly i used "aws sts get-caller-identity" to check who I am and it prompted. this command is important to verify where you are deploying resources and you are not running on a wrong account when using multiple account.
+Check your identity: You used the "aws sts get-caller-identity" command to check who you are and ensure that you are not running on the wrong account when using multiple accounts.
+This command returned your user ID, account number, and ARN.

+Get account information: You used the "aws account get-contact-information" command to get your account information, which could include your account name, address, and contact information.

+Install AWS CLI into Gitpod: Finally, you installed AWS CLI into Gitpod, which is a cloud-based development environment.
+This will allow you to use AWS CLI commands directly from Gitpod, without having to use CloudShell or any other command-line interface.

 running this command "aws sts get-caller-identity" on my CLI will prompt this {